isbkch/aws-iot-analytics-workshop/README.md

 13. Click **Add rule**
 14. Choose **Deliver result to S3**
     * **S3 bucket:** select the S3 bucket that ends with '-dataset'
+    * **IAM Role:** Create New, and give your new IAM Role a name.
+This will give IoT Analytics the correct IAM policies to access your S3 bucket.
 13. Click **Create data set** to finalise the creation of the data set.

 ### Execute and save the dataset